Trilogy of Terror: Home video

 Anchor Bay Entertainment released the film on DVD on August 24, 1999, and on VHS on July 11, 2000.
 A special edition DVD was released by Dark Sky Films/MPI Home Video on August 29, 2006.
 The film was released on Blu-ray and on DVD by Kino Lorber Studio Classics on October 16, 2018.
 Both Blu-ray and DVD are remastered in 4K.

 Legacy

 Trilogy of Terror has developed a cult following over the years and earned a reputation as a cult classic.
 It also helped establish Karen Black a devoted cult following as a performer in horror films.

-The "Amelia" segment was the inspiration for the 1997 parodical short film, "Karen Black Like Me," which featured a gay man being terrorized by a possessed sex toy.
+The "Amelia" segment was the inspiration for the 1997 parodical short film, Karen Black Like Me, which featured Emil (Ira Rosenberg), a gay man, being terrorized by a possessed sex toy.

-The Zuni Doll from the segment Amelia has been called by some as being "one of the scariest dolls in movie history".
+The Zuni Doll from the segment "Amelia" has been called by some as being "one of the scariest dolls in movie history".

 In 2011, Complex magazine named Trilogy of Terror the fourth-greatest television film of all time, while MeTV deemed it the scariest television film of all time in 2016.